atlasxomics/AtlasXbrowser_docs/docs/_build/html/_sources/Overview.rst.txt

 Overview
 _________

-AtlasXbrowser was built to help facilite the image processing aspect of the DBiT-seq workflow.
-Taking in both a brightfied and epifluorescent image of the chipped tissue, AtlasXbrowser guides the user through the steps necessary to generate a "Spatial Folder".
+AtlasXbrowser was built to help facilitate the image processing aspect of the DBiT-seq workflow.
+Taking in both a brightfield and epifluorescent image of the chipped tissue, AtlasXbrowser guides the user through the steps necessary to generate a "Spatial Folder".
 This folder contains the output of the image processing in 10x Visium image data format, allowing for easy incorporation into bioinformatics packages used in spatial seq analysis.

 .. figure:: /images/UpdatedFigure.png

 As seen in the figure above, following the removal of the B chip and flowing of fluorescently stained BSA, the images are taken.
-From here they are loaded into AtlasXbrowser, and prepared for sequencing in paralell.
+From here they are loaded into AtlasXbrowser, and prepared for sequencing in parallel.
 On the image processing side, AtlasXbrowser guides the user through identifying the Region of Interest (ROI) corresponding, to the section of tissue in which Chip A and B channels overlap.
 Following this, the image is binarized using adaptive thresholding, creating a black and white version of the image.
 Using the binarized image, AtlasXbrowser predicts which regions of the image correspond to biological tissue and which do not.
 With on and off tissue sites delineated, the Spatial Folder corresponding to that particular run can be created.
-While the image processing in AtlasXbrowser is occuring, tissue containing the DBiT barcodes is able to be sequenced.
+While the image processing in AtlasXbrowser is occurring, tissue containing the DBiT barcodes is able to be sequenced.
 Once that data is generated, it can be coupled with the information of the Spatial Folder to preform bioinformatic analysis.
 As seen on the right of the image, examples of this include UMAP or Spatial Clustering.
 Also at this point, once the reads of the tissue are obtained, the obtained counts in conjunction with the spatial folder can also be loaded back into AtlasXbrowser, to both make adjustments about what is considered on and off tissue, and preform quality control on the DBiT run.